casper-wjs/General-assembly-projects/project_2/README.md

 ### Problem Statement

-As data analysts at a property agency in Ames, Iowa, I are tasked with conducting statistical analysis of housing transactions in Ames to identify prominent house features which affect house prices.
+As a data analyst at a property agency in Ames, Iowa, I am tasked with conducting statistical analysis of housing transactions in Ames to identify prominent house features which affect house prices.

-I will create a regression model based on the Ames Housing Dataset.
+I will be creating a regression model based on the Ames Housing Dataset.
 This model will predict the price of a house at sale based on the dataset which I retrieved from Kaggle.

 The Ames Housing Dataset is an exceptionally detailed and robust dataset with over 70 columns of different features relating to houses and I will identify which features will best predict housing prices in Ames.